wpsmartpay/wp-smartpay/readme.txt

 == Changelog ==
 = [2.6.4] =
-* New - Pay Now button text change option on form settings
+* New - Pay Now/Get it Now button text change option on form and product
-* Add - External link on payment success page for Form payment
+* Add - External Resource link on payment success page
-* Fix - Dash/Hyphen(-) issue with no label on amount
+* Fix - Dash/Hyphen(-) symbol when amount has no label

 = [2.6.3] =
 * New - WP user creation option on settings